 Please note that if you need a Student Visa for study, and do not meet UK Visas and Immigration's minimum requirements for this visa, you will not be able to study with us (regardless of whether you meet the University's own admissions requirements), unless:

 - you take another SELT which shows that your scores have improved to UK Visas and Immigration's required level, or

 - you apply for and successfully complete a Pre-Sessional English Language course, which brings you up to UK Visas and Immigration’s required minimum.
 The University of Manchester's Pre-Sessional English courses can be found on the University Language Centre website.
 Please note these courses incur a cost in all cases.

-We will be unable to issue a CAS for you, which is needed to apply for a Tier 4 visa, unless your test was taken within two years of the start of your course at Manchester and you have met the minimum test scores required.
-Students who do not meet the English language requirements of a Tier 4 visa must apply for a student visitor visa and will only be able to study in the UK for a maximum of six months.
+We will be unable to issue a CAS for you, which is needed to apply for a Student Visa, unless your test was taken within two years of the start of your course at Manchester and you have met the minimum test scores required.
+Students who do not meet the English language requirements of a Student Visa must apply for a student visitor visa and will only be able to study in the UK for a maximum of six months.

 Please note that regardless of your first language, if you are not a national (ie passport holder) of a 'majority English-speaking country', you will always be required to supply evidence of your English language ability.

 We advise you to check the UK Visas and Immigration website before proceeding with your application, as their information/requirements may change at short notice.

 Information for English Language Pathway (pre-sessional English) students